Love of Gardening…

 If you love planting and gardening, you may already feel the longing for the cold weather to end.
-However, short days and snow on the ground don’t have to mean that you neglect that side of your personality.
-There are still plenty of ways that you can exercise your green thumb and keep it in shape for spring.
+However, short days and snow on the ground don’t have to mean you neglect that side of your personality.
+There are still plenty of ways to exercise your green thumb and keep it in shape for spring.

 Try growing plants indoors.
 You might wind up keeping your indoor garden going all year round, or transfer your young plants outside when the weather permits.
 You will want to allow enough space and enough light, and choose your plant species wisely.